origamyllc/Behavioralcloning/writeup_template.md

 1. The model used an adam optimizer, so the learning rate was not tuned manually .
 2. the model uses l2 regularization to reduce and control the gradient decent
-3. The model is fit using batch sizes of 128
+3. The model is fit using batch sizes of 128 to increase overall training performance
 4. The number of epochs is set to 4 this allows to prevent overfitting

 ## 3. Changing drive.py to work with new image size